Libyan leader says flooded city has been divided to create buffers in case of disease outbreaks

-DERNA, Libya (AP) — The prime minister of Libya’s eastern administration said Tuesday that authorities have divided the flood-stricken city of Derna into four sections to create buffers in case of disease outbreaks, a day after thousands of angry protesters demanded the city’s rapid reconstruction.
+DERNA, Libya (AP) — Authorities have divided Libya’s flood-stricken city of Derna into four sections to create buffers in case of disease outbreaks, the prime minister of Libya’s eastern administration said Tuesday, a day after thousands of angry protesters demanded the city’s rapid reconstruction.

 Last week, two dams collapsed during Mediterranean storm Daniel, sending a wall of water gushing through Derna.
-Government officials and aid agencies have given death tolls ranging from about 4,000 to 11,000.
+Government officials and aid agencies have given death tolls ranging from about 4,000 to 11,000, with thousands more missing.

 “Now the affected areas are completely isolated, the armed forces and the government have begun creating a buffer out of fear of the spread of diseases or epidemics,” Prime Minister Ossama Hamad said in a telephone interview with Saudi-owned Al-Arabiya TV.
 No further details were given.